 The Sacred Space

 The Sacred Space is located on the ground floor, opposite the X-ray unit.
 It is an oasis of quiet within the hospital, and is open day and night.

 A Roman Catholic mass is held every Tuesday at 4pm for 30 minutes.
-The priest visits patients after this service on Tuesdays and Thursdays, and another RC volunteer visits on Fridays.
+The priest visits patients after this service and can be requested throughout the week.

 Members of other faiths are welcome to use the Sacred Space for prayers or worship.
-The Chaplains will also attempt to contact other faith/belief representatives as required.
+Chaplains will also attempt to contact other faith/belief representatives as required.

 What is Spiritual Care?